mimolabs/mimolabs.github.io/_posts/2018-06-18-otp-logins-with-twilio.markdown

 # Offering OTP / SMS Logins with MIMO

-If you're using the open source version ([MIMO Community Edition](https://oh-mimo.com/self-hosted-splash-pages/)), you can now offer OTP logins.
-All you need is a functioning version of MIMO and a Twilio account.
+If you're using the open source version ([MIMO Community Edition](https://oh-mimo.com/self-hosted-splash-pages/)), you can now offer OTP logins and use your own Twilio account.
+All you need is a functioning version of MIMO (and a Twilio account).
 To setup MIMO, follow the tutorial [here](https://oh-mimo.com/blog/install-mimo-digital-ocean.html) or [here](https://github.com/mimolabs/mimo-docker).
 It will take you less than 30 minutes to get things running.
 You can sign-up for a Twilio account [here](https://www.twilio.com/try-twilio).

 We'll assume you have your MIMO dashboard working as well as a functioning integration (UniFi works well).